phillmv/arquivo/README.md

 - write notes in markdown
 - attach files to notes
-- create tasks from notes
+- create tasks in notes
 - organize notes by notebook
 - notebooks are automatically serialized to files and folders
 - serialized files are stored in git repos